 Played straight.
 This book was written in the '70s and "back to the land" themes are prominent.

-Not to mention Captain Trips is a scientifically engineered Holocaust.
+Captain Trips is a scientifically engineered Holocaust.

 Flagg is described as "the last magician of rational thought."
-Also, Glen speculates that Flagg is drawing all the "rationalist, engineer types" who want to quickly get the old society back up and running, military and all, while Mother Abagail attracts those seeking a Hidden Elf Village or Utopia and struggles to turn on the lights.
+Glen speculates that Flagg is drawing all the "rationalist, engineer types" who want to quickly get the old society back up and running, military and all, while Mother Abagail attracts those seeking a Hidden Elf Village or Utopia and struggles to turn on the lights.
 It's not suggested that Straw Atheists are attracted to Flagg, however; merely people looking for quick solutions.